andypixels123/WEEK02-ASSIGNMENT/README.md

 REFLECTION
 --------------------
 I believe I have completed most if not all requirements.
-I have created a image gallery with wrap-around navigation in forwards and backwards directions via css buttons and keyboard navigation.
-I made use of left and right arrow keys / 'n' and 'p' keys for next and previous image navigation and keys 1-5 to select specific images.
+I have created an image gallery with wrap-around navigation in forwards and backwards directions via css styled buttons and keyboard navigation.
+I made use of left and right arrow keys / 'n' and 'p' keys for next and previous image navigation and keys 1-5 to select individual images.
 Also included are clickable thumbnails with event handlers attached.
 All images are responsive and can be viewed on both desktop and mobile devices.
 The main image is set to fill a screen but retain its aspect ratio.
 I added a small margin surround to improve aesthetics.
 Thumbnails and forward/backward navigation buttons fall below the main image at screen widths of 800px width and smaller by utilising an @media query.
 I have added @media queries for device orientation also.
 All images have 'alt' tags included and I have included some aria attributes for screen reader access.

 I used a css grid layout which was a bit problematic to code correctly, I acheived this with some help from Manuel.
 I probably need more practice with grid and flexbox to become more familiar.

 REFERENCES
 --------------
-I used a book entitled 'Javascript & Ajax' Visual Quickstart Guide for ideas and inspiration concerning the showNext() and showPrev() functions.
-I modified their functions to suit my application.
+I used a book entitled 'Javascript & Ajax' Visual Quickstart Guide for ideas and inspiration concerning the showPrev() and showNext() functions.
+I modified the functions to suit my application.

 I also used W3 Schools / MDN websites for reference regarding css grid, aria attributes and information on keyboard events.
-I adapted a keyboard event sample code shown on the MDN website by adding a switch statement for different key presses.
+I adapted a keyboard event sample code shown on the MDN website by adding a switch statement for different key presses and changed to a 'keyup' event listener which I thought was most suitable for this application.